Top 10 Marketplaces for Travel Trailers under 5K

 eBay might have fewer options for the best RVs under $5,000, but it’s still a worthy destination.

-The platform also had a bad rap and was risker several years back, but it seems they offer much more protection nowadays.
+The platform also had a bad rap and was considered riskier several years ago, but it offers much more protection nowadays.

-Buyer protection has become a key policy on eBay and provided you ensure you’re happy with the conditions of the RV you’re buying and have clarified any ambiguity, there’s not much that can go wrong.
+Buyer protection has become a key policy on eBay.
+Provided you ensure you’re happy with the conditions of the RV you’re buying and have clarified any ambiguity, there’s not much that can go wrong.

 So, don’t miss a bid on your favorite RV under $5,000 just because you let the fear of getting ripped get into you.